tolauwae/phd-thesis/src/latch/latch.typ

 Test files in the WARDuino test suite contain a number of WebAssembly modules, each of which has a number of assertions.
 These assertions are so called #emph[assert-return] tests, which invoke a WebAssembly function and specify the expected result.
-The assertions are written as S-expressions.\footnote{This conforms with the official WebAssembly specification tests, which can be found on: \url{https://github.com/WebAssembly/spec/tree/main/test/core}}
+The assertions are written as S-expressions.#footnote[This conforms with the official WebAssembly specification tests, which can be found on: #link("https://github.com/WebAssembly/spec/tree/main/test/core")].
-\Cref{lst.specsource} shows two such assertions.
+@lst.specsource shows two such assertions.

 #snippet("lst.specsource",
     columns: 1,